Skip to main content

 PIB44-LOGO-kleur.png VN-LOGO-kleur.png

-It is in 2018 when Bert Kleine Schaars organizes a first trip with former Dutch Unifil soldiers.
-This is possible with the cooperation of, among others, Minister Bijleveld and airline Transavia , which has just started with direct flights from Amsterdam to Beirut.
+It is in November 2018 when Bert Kleine Schaars organizes a first trip with Dutch UNIFIL veterans.
+This is possible with the cooperation of, among others, the then Minister of Defense, Minister Bijleveld and the airline Transavia, which has just started direct flights Amsterdam / Beirut.

 The second trip with multiple veterans and their wives or children is in March 2020.